-PASSIVE ACTIVITY LOSS AND INVESTMENT INTEREST LIMITATIONS.
+Passive Activity Loss and Investment Interest Limitations.
 Distributions from the Company and gain from the disposition of Common Stock will not be treated as passive activity income and, therefore, U.S. Stockholders will not be able to apply any "passive losses" against such income.
 Dividends from the Company (to the extent they do not constitute a return of capital) generally will be treated as investment income for purposes of the investment interest limitation.
 Net capital gain from the disposition of Common Stock or capital gain dividends generally will be excluded from investment income unless the U.S. Stockholder elects to have such gain taxed at ordinary income rates.

-CERTAIN DISPOSITIONS OF SHARES.
+Certain Dispositions of Shares.
 In general, U.S. Stockholders will realize capital gain or loss on the disposition of Common Stock equal to the difference between (i) the amount of cash and the fair market value of any property received on such disposition, and (ii) such stockholders' adjusted basis in such Common Stock.
-Losses incurred on the sale or exchange of Common Stock held for less than six months (after applying certain holding period rules) will be deemed long-term capital loss to the extent of any capital gain dividends received by the selling U.S. Stockholder from those shares.
-As a result of the Taxpayer Relief Act, and the Internal Revenue Service Restructuring and Reform Act of 1998 ("IRS Restructuring Act"), the maximum rate of tax on net capital gains on individuals, trusts, and estates from the sale or exchange of assets held for more than one year has been reduced to 20%, and such maximum rate is further reduced to 18% for assets acquired after December 31, 2000, and held for more than five years.
+Losses incurred on the sale or exchange of Common Stock held for less than six months (after applying certain holding period rules) will be deemed longterm capital loss to the extent of any capital gain dividends received by the selling U.S. Stockholder from those shares.
+As a result of the Taxpayer Relief Act, the maximum rate of tax on net capital gains on individuals, trusts, and estates from the sale or exchange of assets held for more than 18 months has been reduced to 20%, and such maximum rate is further reduced to 18% for assets acquired after December 31, 2000, and held for more than five years.
 For 15% percent bracket taxpayers, the maximum rate on net capital gains is reduced to 10%, and such maximum rate is further reduced to 8% for assets sold after December 31, 2000, and held for more than five years.
-The maximum rate for net capital gains attributable to the sale of depreciable real property held for more than one year is 25% to the extent of the deductions for depreciation with respect to such property.
+The maximum rate for net capital gains attributable to the sale of depreciable real property held for more than 18 months is 25% to the extent of the deductions for depreciation with respect to such property.
 Long-term capital gain allocated to U.S. Stockholders by the Company will be subject to the 25% rate to the extent that the gain does not exceed depreciation on real property sold by the Company.
-The taxation of capital gains of corporations was not changed by the Taxpayer Relief Act or the IRS Restructuring Act.
+The maximum rate of capital gains tax for capital assets held more than one year but not more than 18 months remains at 28%.
+The taxation of capital gains of corporations was not changed by the Taxpayer Relief Act.